stevemao/angular-ical/readme.md

 `ICAL` doesn't have to be accessed by the `window` object.
 Use dependency injection instead.
 Great for unit test and do everything in the Angular manner.

-Add `ngIcal` as a module dependency to your app after including the `angular-ical.js` script.
+Add `ngIcal` as a module dependency to your app after including the `angular-ical.js` script and inject `ical` anywhere you need.

+**NOTE**: the service `ical` is the same object as `window.ICAL`.
+We prefer camelCase in Angular for objects.

 [npm-image]: https://badge.fury.io/js/angular-ical.svg